pawanpaudel93/ao-deploy/README.md

 - `luaPath` (optional): The path to the Lua modules seperated by semicolon.
 - `processId` (optional): The process id of existing process.
 - `minify` (optional): Reduce the size of the contract before deployment.
-- `sourceTransformer` (optional): Custom function to transform source code before deployment.
+- `contractTransformer` (optional): Custom function to transform source code before deployment.

 #### Example: deployContracts